 One thing that strikes me as odd is that her car is found at the Tastee Freeze on a Friday near lunch time.
 It’s hard for me to say what traffic at the restaurant was like back then, but today, something strange going on in the parking lot would be noticed by the numerous people who are in and out during the lunchtime rush.
 It seems that someone would have seen something even back then.
 One employee at the Tastee Freeze did claim to see Angie in the passenger seat of her car and a male passenger in the driver’s seat.
 She said it “looked like they were arguing”.
 But beyond that, no one else seems to have laid eyes on Angie or the unknown man.

 There have been rumblings in the community through the years about what might have happened.
 The old “police involvement” trope has been bandied about with no real substance.
 This is a common one when a case can’t be easily solved, and there’s no evidence to support it.

 Police themselves have admitted the case is still active in some way beyond the two initial suspects they questioned in 1987.
 I believe most recently they looked into serial killer Christopher J Below after receiving a tip from Websleuths noting his similarity to the composite drawing.
 To date nothing has come of that.
-The Wilkesboro Police department noted on it’s facebook in July, 2020 they were actively investigating other leads.
+The Wilkesboro Police department stated on it’s Facebook in July, 2020 they were actively investigating other leads.

 Angela’s father, Jerry, unfortunately passed away at the age of 81 in 2019 without ever knowing what happened to his daughter.
 I believe her mother is still living at the time I am writing this in 2021.
 Certainly Angela’s mother and her sister Cheryl would like closure.